nick-shaw/orion-docs/ORION-CONVERT User Manual V2.0.md

 ## Input Compression/Expansion
 ![](images/grad_bar.png)

-Either compression or expansion will be available, depending on whether the output format covers more or less of the dynamic range than the input format.
+Either compression or expansion will be available, depending on whether the output format covers more or less dynamic range than the input format.

 ### Knee